Love Food, Hate Waste, Save Money

 - Do you pick up a bunch of bananas every time that you’re at the supermarket but find at least one goes brown before you get to it?
 If you throw away the brown bananas that could cost you $30 a year.
 Solution: Store your bananas away from other fruit to stop them ripening so fast, and once they are too ripe, freeze them and use them for smoothies or baking.

 - Even the humble vege could be costing you money.
 If you pay $2.29 for a head of broccoli but only cook the florets, and throw away the stalk, that’s up to $60 a year.
 Solution: Use your broccoli stalks in one of these recipes.

-You may not think much of a couple of dollars here and there, but together it all adds up.
+You may not think much of a couple of dollars here and there, but it all adds up.
 In this case it’s $200 a year being wasted on these items alone.
 Surely there are better ways to spend your money than throwing it in the bin?